 The earliest mention of the SGI Onyx being used as an early development kit for the Nintendo 64 was in the Edge UK magazine issue 20 from May 1995.
 3.

 As the N64 hardware matured so did the development hardware, the

-Nintendo 64 Development Unit was one of there first evolutions of the development kit and was sold directly by Nintendo from October 1996 onwards.
+Nintendo 64 Development Unit was one of the first evolutions of the development kit and was sold directly by Nintendo from October 1996 onwards.

-It consisted of a standard SGI Indy workstation with an add-on board containing the N64 hardware.
+It consisted of a standard SGI workstation such as an Indy with an add-on board containing the retail Nintendo 64 hardware.

 The add-on board slips into the SGI Indy workstations case and has pretty much all the hardware from a retail console, with a few changes to allow the communication between the IRIX operating system and the hardware.